ahupowerdns/mcounter/README.md

 	t2.join();
 	cout << myc.get().a << "\n"; // prints 2000000000
 	cout << myc.get().b << "\n"; // prints 0
+}
 ```

 ## Technicalities
 The UnsharedCounter objects use non-atomic counters.
 These counters are
 however read from other threads, with no locking.
 As long as counters do not
-stradle cache lines, this is safe.
+straddle cache lines, this is safe.
+Given that we use 64 bit counters, on
+structs that will be 64 bit aligned, this should be true.
+Even if it isn't
+true, the effect will only be momentarily.

 The code currently specifies counters as 'volatile'.
 This is not strictly
 necessary, but does remove some surprises.
 If counters would not be